This article will illustrate tools you can use to monitor performance of various advertising methods.

 It would appear the mailings are by far the most effective tool in completing deals.
 Honestly I was very impressed.
 But if you look at the total revenues generated you would wonder why is it so much lower than the newspaper with a higher number of units sold.
 Let’s do some accounting arithmetic.
 In accounting, the revenue associated with the sales of high ticket dollar items is always net of any adjustments or discounts.

 In this case, the discounts relate to those gift certificates.
 Notice that on average the dealership closed 9.7 deals and the revenue is net of 9.7 gift certificates.
 Remember, each gift certificate is $1,200.
-So the average discount per weekend is 9.7 times $1,200 or $11,640.
-So to compare the revenue for this method with the revenue for newspaper ads, the average unadjusted revenue is $319,837 for 9.7 units or $32,973 per deal.
+The average discount per weekend is 9.7 times $1,200 or $11,640.
+To compare the revenue for this method with the revenue for newspaper ads, the average unadjusted revenue is $319,837 for 9.7 units or $32,973 per deal.

 In the newspaper format, the average deal is $36,226.
 That’s a whopping $3,253 per deal difference.
 How can this be I asked everyone; because I honestly couldn’t figure it out.
 The number one sales rep knew right away what the problem was.